U.S. military's secret mini-shuttle lifts off from Florida

 "Those investigations are in an early state, and any specifics will not be known for some time," she added.

-The vehicles, which were built by Boeing (BA.N), are about one-fourth the size of a NASA shuttle and use solar panels to generate power, rather than chemical fuel cells that limited the space shuttles' time in orbit.
+The vehicles, which were built by Boeing, are about one-fourth the size of a NASA shuttle and use solar panels to generate power, rather than chemical fuel cells that limited the space shuttles' time in orbit.

 Neither NASA nor the Air Force has plans to upgrade the X-37B to carry people.